 Sample preservation and analytical holding times are evaluated to assure that the sample integrity is intact for accurate sample preparation and analysis.
-Sample preservation and analytical hold time are presented for each method of analysis in Table B-1 of the QAPP (AECOM 2009).
+Sample preservation and analytical hold time are presented for each method of analysis in Table B-1 of the Quality Assurance Project Plan (QAPP; AECOM and Northgate 2009).
 Holding time exceedances can cause loss of sample constituents due to biodegradation, precipitation, volatization, and chemical degradation.
-In accordance with EPA guidance (USEPA 2004, 2008), sample results for organic and non-metal analyses that were performed after the method holding time but less than two times the method holding time were qualified as estimated (J- or UJ).
-Sample results for analyses that were performed after two times the method holding time were qualified as rejected (R).
-Inorganic hold time exceedances were qualified as estimated J- or R. Less than 1% (0.61%) of the Area I soil and SPLP sample data were qualified due to hold time and preservation exceedances, as presented in Table 3-1.
+In accordance with EPA guidance (EPA 2004, 2008), sample results for organic and non-metal analyses that were performed after the method holding time but less than two times the method holding time were qualified as estimated (J- or UJ).
+Less than 1% (0.19%) of the Area II soil and SPLP sample data were qualified due to hold time and preservation exceedances, as presented in Table 3-1.